 Your feet are very complex, made up of dozens of bones, tendons and connective tissues that work together to help you walk and stand.
 When a tendon in your foot becomes too stressed, it can cause inflammation and pain with each step you take.

-One connective tissue, known as the plantar fascia, connects your heel bone to the ball of your foot.
-The plantar fascia commonly causes foot pain and other problems.
+One connective tissue, known as the plantar fascia, connects your heel bone to the ball of your foot which commonly causes foot pain and other problems.
 When the sole of your foot is strained, it can make the plantar fascia swell and become inflamed, called plantar fasciitis.

 Some people are more at risk of plantar fasciitis.
 You may be at a higher risk if you are:

 - A woman

 - Have to walk or stand on hard surfaces for your job

 - Have high foot arches

 You can help prevent this by wearing shoes that fit properly and offer support throughout your foot.
 Special shoe inserts can also provide foot support so your plantar fascia do not strain.

 The most common symptom is pain in your heel.
 The stabbing pain can feel worse in the morning or when you stand up after being seated for a long period of time.